YusufnoorEWI/scylladb_postgres_group-5/README.md

 ## Possible bugs and fixes:
 Some machines overprovision scylla inside a docker container.
 If your scylladb docker container is not working try appending the following: `--smp 2` this will instruct scylladb inside the container to consume less resources.
 The entire command now looks like this:
 `docker run --name some-scylla -p 9042:9042 -d scylladb/scylla --smp 2`

+Docker containers communicate to each other using docker networks.
+By default your dockerized microservice will not be able to communicate with the dockerized database.
+At some point in time we will have to think about a network between services and databases, but for now the `--network host` flag will suffice.
+More on this here: https://docs.docker.com/network/network-tutorial-standalone/